ilhamnoerr95/nextjs15-ai-socketio/README.md

 ## Paraller routes

+pararel route is multiple route rendering parerel in the same layout.

 - using slots are not route segments dont affect url structure

 ### use case of paralle routes